A new algorithm for computing branching rules and Clebsch-Gordan coefficients of unitary representations of compact groups: General outline

 \section{General outline}

-Before we provide a detailed description of the decomposition algorithm we propose, let us first give a rough outline of how the algorithm is organized and, especially, why does it work.
+Before we provide a detailed description of the decomposition algorithm we propose, let us first give a rough outline of how the algorithm is organized and, especially, why it works.

-The final goal of the algorithm is to find the Clebsch--Gordan matrix $C$ which, as shown in Definition \ref{CG_matrix_def}, block-diagonalizes all the elements of the representation $D(h)$, $h\in H$.
-In other words, the columns of $C$ provide orthonormal bases for all proper invariant subspaces \,${\mathcal H}^{\alpha}$ {\em which are common to all $D(h)$, $h\in H$} (and consequently, common to all adapted states).
+The final goal of the algorithm is to find the Clebsch--Gordan matrix $C$, which, as shown in \textbf{Def.\,\ref{CG_matrix_def}}, block-diagonalizes all the elements of the representation $D(h)$, $h\in H$.
+In other words, the columns of $C$ provide orthonormal bases for all proper invariant subspaces \,${\mathcal H}^{\alpha}$, which are common to all $D(h)$, $h\in H$ (and consequently, common to all adapted states).

 Now, consider any fixed adapted state $\rho$ and any unitary matrix $V$ diagonalizing $\rho$ pointwise, i.e., such that $V^{\dagger}\rho V$ is diagonal.
 The idea underlying our algorithm is that since the columns of both $V$ and $C$ span the same proper invariant subspaces, they must be somehow related.
-This connection, which is crucial to our argument, will be made explicit in Theorem~\ref{triple_V} below, and implies that, after appropriate reordering of the columns of $V$, any other adapted state (more generally, any matrix which is a linear combination of the $D(h)$) will be {\em block-diagonalized} by $V$ (see Corollary~\ref{Transformation_any_state} below).
-Furthermore, the diagonal blocks one obtains have a very particular structure which, once identified in Corollary~\ref{Transformation_any_state}, will be the key to extract the Clebsch--Gordan matrix $C$ out of $V$ via appropriate similarity transformations, described both in Corollary~\ref{R_tilde:corollary} and Lemma~\ref{permutation:lemma}.
+This connection, which is crucial to our argument, will be made explicitly in \textbf{Theorem~\ref{triple_V}} below, and implies that, after appropriate reordering of the columns of $V$, any other adapted state (more generally, any matrix which is a linear combination of the $D(h)$, $h\in H$) will be {\em block}-diagonalized by $V$ (see \textbf{Corollary~\ref{Transformation_any_state}} below).
+Furthermore, the diagonal blocks one obtains have a very particular structure which, once identified in \textbf{Corollary~\ref{Transformation_any_state}}, will be the key to extract the Clebsch--Gordan matrix $C$ out of $V$ via appropriate similarity transformations described both in \textbf{Corollary~\ref{R_tilde:corollary}} and \textbf{Lemma~\ref{permutation:lemma}}.